Hollywood Boulevard Commercial and Entertainment District: Preservation

 On April 4, 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with 63 contributing properties listed in the district.
 Many of these have also been designated Los Angeles Historic-Cultural Monuments in the years since, as has William Stromberg Clock, Raymond Chandler Square, and non-contributing Artisan's Patio Complex, all located in the district.
-Garden Court Apartments was initially considered as a contributing property but ultimately not listed due to the state of the building, which at the time was badly damaged by an attempted demolition.
+Garden Court Apartments was initially considered as a contributing property but ultimately was not listed due to the state of the building, which at the time was badly damaged by an attempted demolition.